-RW's inconspicuousness in the echelons of the golf rankings is a classic case of old-schoolness, a sign of a club not welcoming more commercial partnerships and general outsiders.
-The facilities all-round are extremely good, David Jones of tour-fame has done a great job in establishing shop brimming with quality clothing and equipment, plus very welcoming team of teaching staff.
+Royal Wimbledon's inconspicuousness in the echelons of the golf rankings is a classic case of old school, a sign of a club not welcoming commercial partnerships and general outsiders.
+The facilities all-round are extremely good, David Jones of tour-fame has done a great job in establishing a shop brimming with quality clothing and equipment, plus very welcoming team of teaching staff.
 The old dining room and the long veranda room intertwine to offer one of the most majestic entertainment areas in SW golf if not the country.
 There is a long driving range where you can hit off the turf and a new short-game area in construction.

 An original Harry Colt heathland course, it is also one of the most savage, unrelenting and least-sympathetic you will ever play; the new green staff has done a great job in returning it to it former glory.
 You have to have your game switched on for the entire 18 holes if you don't want to shoot hundreds.
 Not long on the card but many par 4s play down then hit back up, most where you have to hit a good drive to just give yourself a chance at hitting the well-guarded greens.
 All the par 3s require a well-struck shot to carry the whole yardage.